Exploring our encounters and entanglements with the environment and introducing students to the exciting and vital work of humanistic inquiry

 And in small seminars, students will engage closely with this complex material while developing rhetorical awareness and communication skills that will serve them in every academic discipline and in public life.

 As always, Humanities Core will be more than just a class.
 Thanks to our partnerships with the Humanities Center, UCI Illuminations, and the Environmental Humanities Research Center, HumCore will be a first-year experience and gateway to the broader university community.
 Special events will bring many of the celebrated authors, artists, and scholars we are studying to campus for conversations with our students.
 Events with journalists, curators, and designers in cutting-edge creative industries will show students how work is done in humanistic fields.
-Students can attend world-class theatre performances, film screenings, and hands-on workshops where they will create zines, design table top and video games, and explore special archival collections.
+Students can attend guided nature walks, world-class theatre performances, film screenings, museum exhibitions, and hands-on workshops to explore special archival collections.

 Fall Quarter: Entangled Narratives

 This quarter, students will consider how stories shape our understanding of environmental relationships and responsibilities.
-Lectures by Associate Professor Rebecca Davis (English), Associate Professor Ted Martin (English), and Assistant Professor Jon Pitt (East Asian Studies) will explore how various artistic genres—from Arthurian quest to climate fiction and animated films—reveal the intricate connections between the human and more-than-human worlds.
+Lectures by Professor Rebecca Davis (English), Professor Ted Martin (English), and Associate Professor Jon Pitt (East Asian Studies and Director of the Environmental Humanities Research Center) will explore how various artistic genres—from Arthurian quest to climate fiction and animated films—reveal the intricate connections between the human and more-than-human worlds.
 We will analyze how works like Sir Gawain and the Green Knight, Jeff VanderMeer’s Annihilation, and Miyazaki Hayao’s My Neighbor Totoro and Princess Mononoke interrogate the concept of nature as an untouched wilderness or Edenic garden existing apart from human culture.
 Instead, these stories present a reality where the “natural” and “cultural” are deeply interwoven, suggesting interdependency and shared agency.
 In these texts, plants and non-human animals are entangled with human life in ways that challenge narratives of human exceptionalism.
-By examining these interconnections, students will consider how varied narrative forms across time critically reassess the divide between human and non-human life.
+By examining these interconnections, students will consider how varied narrative forms across time critically reassess the divide between human and more-than-human life.

 Lectures will expose students to the analytic methodologies of literary studies in English and East Asian Studies, and will introduce them to interdisciplinary fields of the environmental humanities and critical plant studies.
 In seminars, students will be guided through the transition between high school and college-level writing and communication.
-They will build a basic website for ongoing multimodal projects and conduct close readings and literary analyses.
+They will write two essays, a Close Reading of Sir Gawain and the Green Knight and a Literary Analysis of Annihilation, and will build a basic website to house their ongoing multimodal reflections about their explorations in the course.

 Through our unique collaboration with UCI Libraries Special Collections and Archives, students will explore the rare objects housed on our campus which represent a variety of environmental projects and perspectives.
 In seminars, students will continue to develop their online presence with increasing focus on specific humanistic topics and methodologies.
-They will learn how to work with primary sources and scholarly secondary sources by writing two expository essays: a visual analysis and a rhetorical analysis.
+They will learn how to work with primary sources and scholarly secondary sources by writing two expository essays: a Visual Analysis of an artwork by Kent Monkman and a Rhetorical Analysis of an Archival Petroculture Primary Source.

-In the final quarter, students will examine communities of survival and care that develop in response to environmental crises in Korean cinema, Native American speculative fiction, and Japanese and Indigenous environmental activism through lectures by Professor of English and Director of the Center for Critical Korean Studies Joseph Jeon, Associate Professor of Comparative Literature John Gamber, and Associate Professor of East Asian Studies Margherita Long.
-Students will analyze contemporary Korean films such as Bong Joon Ho’s Snowpiercer and Um Tae-hwa’s Concrete Utopia, examining how these works envision societal responses to urbanization, natural disaster, and the post-apocalypse.
-They will engage with Indigenous futurism in Cherrie Dimaline’s young adult novel The Marrow Thieves, exploring Native cosmologies in contrast to the anthropocentrism and human exceptionalism of settler worldviews and religions.
+In the final quarter, students will examine communities of survival and care that develop in response to environmental crises in Korean cinema, Native American speculative fiction, and Japanese and Indigenous environmental activism through lectures by Professor of English and Director of the Center for Critical Korean Studies Joseph Jeon, Associate Professor of Comparative Literature John Gamber, and Professor of East Asian Studies Margherita Long.
+Students will analyze contemporary Korean films such as Bong Joon-ho’s Snowpiercer and Um Tae-hwa’s Concrete Utopia, examining how these works envision societal responses to urbanization, natural disaster, and the post-apocalypse.
+They will engage with Indigenous futurism in Métis author Cherrie Dimaline’s young adult novel The Marrow Thieves, exploring Native cosmologies in contrast to the anthropocentrism and human exceptionalism of settler worldviews and religions.
 And they will study Japanese environmental activism by analyzing an ecodocumentary and ethnographic accounts of the Minamata mercury poisoning incident.
-To think critically about these cultural texts, students will explore theories about degrowth in the work of Saitō Kōhei, feminist science studies in Donna Haraway’s Staying with the Trouble, and Indigenous scholarship on environmental justice and decolonial approaches to ecology.
+To think critically about these cultural texts, students will explore theories about degrowth in the work of Saitō Kōhei, Indigenous scholarship on environmental justice, and decolonial approaches to ecology.

 Drawing on the many writing and research skills they have learned over the course of the year, students will produce a capstone research project centered on their own interests in relation to the cycle theme and will communicate their findings to both academic and broader online public audiences through forms of dynamic online production like podcasts and video presentation.